busybox42/elemta/README.md

 For an example of a more complex plugin, see the [Greylisting Plugin](docs/plugins/greylisting.md).

+For an example of a custom policy plugin, see the [Policy Plugin](docs/plugins/policy.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.